Botfuel/botfuel-dialog/references/prompt_dialog.md

 }
 ```

-Here is defined a PromptDialog identified by the namespace **travel** which have 3 entities called **departureCity**, **destinationCity** and **date**.

 ### Namespace

-The namespace is a key used by the brain to store the dialog related data into the brain and access it, the namespace **must be unique**.
+The namespace is a key used by the brain to store the dialog-related data into the brain and access it.
+The namespace must be unique.

-#### Entities
+### Entities

-An entity is defined by some properties: **dim**, **priority**, **isFulfilled** and **reducer**.
+An entity is defined by the following properties: **dim**, **priority**, **isFulfilled** and **reducer**.

 #### dim

-The **dim** property is the dimension of the entity. this dimension is used by an entity extractor or a corpus extractor to extract informations from a user answer.
+The **dimension** defines the type of information expected.
+It is used by an entity extractor or a corpus extractor to extract information from a user answer.

-> dim is a **required** porperty.
+> dim is a **required** property.

-There is also a built-in entity dimension `system:boolean` used to extract yes/no answers.

-[Here](https://app.botfuel.io/docs#possible-dimensions) you can find the list of availables dimensions used by the entity extractor of Botfuel.
+[Here](https://app.botfuel.io/docs#possible-dimensions) you can find the list of available dimensions used by the **Botfuel NLP entity extraction**.

+There is a built-in entity dimension `system:boolean` used to extract yes/no answers.

 #### priority

-The **priority** property is a number that give a priority to an entity, greater is the priority earlier will the bot ask for this entity.
+The **priority** is a number **from 0 to Infinity**, greater is the priority earlier will the bot ask for this entity.

-> priority is an **optional** porperty with a default value of 0.
+> priority is an **optional** property with a default value of 0.

-For example:

-You want the bot ask for the name first, then the age of the user:
+For example, you can have the bot ask for the name of the user first, and then for his/her age:

 ```javascript
 age: {